MasterScrat/rl-insights/docs/notebooks-long-tasks.md

 Sure, you can mitigate this problem by using some form of checkpointing, but this is a band-aid.
 Couldn't notebooks handle this better?
 I have been keeping an eye on [two](https://github.com/jupyter/notebook/issues/1150) [separate](https://github.com/jupyterlab/jupyterlab/issues/2833) GitHub issues tracking this problem for a long time, and they are still open to this day.

-Git and jupytext to the rescue
+Git and Jupytext to the rescue
 ---

 So, what's the solution?
 It depends how long your task takes.